 Last but not least, cashew cream is another plant-based option for a whipped cream substitute.
 It's made by blending soaked cashews with water until it reaches a smooth and creamy consistency.

-We can add a touch of vanilla extract or honey to sweeten it up, or leave it plain for savory dishes.
-It has a nutty flavor that pairs well with many desserts, and its thick texture holds up nicely as a topping.
+It has a nutty flavor that pairs well with many desserts, and its thick texture holds up nicely as a topping (rich, buttery, and slightly sweet).

-Plus, cashews are packed with healthy fats and protein, making this substitute both tasty and nutritious.
+Plus, cashews are packed with healthy fats and protein, making this substitute both tasty and nutritious; for other cashew-based swaps, see cashew butter alternatives for recipes.

 Frequently Asked Questions